Below are examples of academic calendars at a Chinese university and high school.

-It's also important to note that the same institution's academic calendars can vary greatly from year to year.
+It's also important to note that an institution's calendars can vary greatly from year to year.
 This is because many Chinese holidays follow the lunar calendar.
 For example, Chinese New Year fell on February 5 in 2019 and January 25 in 2020.
+In 2021, it will fall on February 12.

 Example: Hangzhou International School